-The assessment concluded that three of BNL's water supply wells were very highly susceptible to industrial solvents.
-Recently, BNL also determined that its six supply wells are susceptible to Per- and Polyfluoroalkyl Substances (PFAS).
+The 2003 assessment concluded that three of BNL's water supply wells were very highly susceptible to potential impacts from the use of industrial solvents.
+Although risks associated with past and current use of industrial solvents have greatly diminished since the 2003 assessment, BNL recently determined that all six supply wells are highly susceptible to Per- and Polyfluoroalkyl Substances (PFAS) associated with the Laboratory's past use of firefighting foam.
 In August 2020, NYS established drinking water standards of 10 ng/L (parts per trillion) for PFAS compounds perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS).
-PFOS has been detected in three wells at concentrations above 10 ng/L. To address this contamination, BNL has placed back into service GAC filtration systems at three wells to remove PFAS before the water is released into the distribution system.
+PFOS has been detected in three wells at concentrations above 10 ng/L.

+To address this contamination, BNL has placed back into service GAC filtration systems at three wells to remove PFAS before the water is released into the distribution system.
 The GAC system on Well 11 was placed back in service in late 2020 and the GAC system for Well 10 went back into service in 2021.
 Well 12 and its GAC system went back into service in 2022.
 BNL also ended the operation of two supply wells (Wells 4 and 6) that do not have GAC filters.
 All in service potable supply wells and water leaving the Water Treatment Plant are now tested for PFAS on a quarterly basis.